 The California Government Code makes it very clear regarding what counts as government liability.
 All of our local Orange County personal injury lawyers know the code and know how to use it in court to your advantage.
 The first section of code section 830 sets up some important definitions:

-Discussed within CA Government Code Sections 830 and 831 include parts on seismic standards, fire codes, when public employees are liable and much more.
+Discussed within CA Government Code Sections 830 and 831 include parts on seismic standards, fire codes when public employees are liable, and much more.
 Our firm knows the evidence needed to win cases that are based on the California Government Code.
 There are circumstances where government entities can have civil liabilities.
-Next, section 835 goes further to discuss when and how the government is responsible regarding injuries that take places on public property.
+Next, section 835 goes further to discuss when and how the government is responsible for injuries that take place on public property.

 The Department of Motor Vehicles (DMV) is the state agency that creates, controls and issues licenses to all drivers in California.
 They also track the car registrations and help ensure that drivers carry insurance for each of their vehicles.
 The DMV has a duty to keep dangerous drivers off of the road, test new drivers to ensure all new drivers are aptly ready to behind the wheel and do regularly retesting of adults as they age.
 This is especially true as adults become older adults and seniors.
 The goal of the DMV is to avoid as many car accidents and road hazards as possible by educating the driving population in California and keeping oversight as to who is allowed to drive.

 California has many transportation districts.
 Each one is in charge of safely serving the transportation needs of the population it serves.
 These districts can be found at fault if there is a bus accident, bus collision, if a bus hits a pedestrian, and many other accident scenarios.
-The public transportation in Orange County is provided by the Orange County Transportation Authority (or the OCTA at www.octa.net).
+The public transportation in Orange County is provided by the Orange County Transportation Authority.

 There are too many transportation districts to list here as even some cities have their own bus and transportation services.
 We have, though, listed the larger transportation districts along with their website.